-Library-Owned Materials: Egan Library books, DVDs, equipment (digital cameras, audio recorders, etc).
+Egan Library-Owned Materials: Egan Library books, DVDs, equipment (digital cameras, audio recorders, etc).

-Personal Copies: A barcode and call number will be placed on instructor owned items; if this poses a problem, let us know prior to processing.
+Instructor Owned Copies: A barcode and call number will be placed on instructor owned items; if this poses a problem, let us know prior to processing.
 These items can be held at the library after the semester is over or returned to the instructor.
 Items will be tagged in the library database as UINSTRUCTOR so that they will not be returned to the General Collection.

 Photocopied Materials: Submit photocopied materials to the Library.
 In order to comply with copyright laws (section 107 and 108 of PL 94-553), permission from the publisher must be obtained for the following situations: